 Ginter Family Farm was started in 2018 after Brian and Robert, father and son decided that owning land and allowing it to just sit and not be managed or productive was not good stewardship.
 After many discussions and hours upon hours of research, we decided it was time to revive a family tradition of vegetable gardening but on a grander scale.
-Not satisfied with just vegetables, we also pursued an interest we had talked about for many years and decided to take on beekeeping.
-The hives are currently building and hopefully honey harvest will begin in 2019.

 With many wooded acres at our disposal, we thought what’s more natural to grow in the woods than mushrooms, so in February of 2018 we jumped in and inoculated several hundred logs with shiitake mushrooms.
 As spring drew ever closer and not having great soil to grow crops in, we called upon our extensive research and settled upon a crop we hadn’t previously heard of.
 Microgreens.
 It was perfect, we could start growing and enjoying fresh produce while we formulated a plan to improve our soil.